Analysis: Why the Seahawks appear to be playing hardball with Duane Brown

 Some could argue Brown’s leverage has only increased in recent days.

-First, Russell Wilson spoke candidly about the need to get something done with Brown following Sunday’s mock game, seeming to put some pressure on the organization.
+First, Russell Wilson spoke candidly about the need to get something done with Brown following Sunday’s mock game, putting some pressure on the organization.

-Seattle’s tackle depth has also taken a hit.
+The Seahawks’ tackle depth has taken a hit.
 Jamarco Jones — who had been working with the starting unit in Brown’s place — has been sidelined with back spasms, and Cedric Ogbuehi, who can play both tackle spots, is dealing with a biceps strain that could have him out a few weeks.

 That’s where things circle back to Forsythe.
 When the Seahawks gave up a seventh-round pick to move up nine spots to take him, the thought was he’d be a developmental player who’d need a year or two to contribute.

-But Forsythe has given signs he may be readier to play than was commonly thought, performing admirably in pass-rush drills, in particular.
-Forsythe, though, played mostly in a two-point stance at Florida.
-Seattle will need to see how well he does in a three-point stance, and specifically in the running game, before deciding he could be a real factor this season.
+Forsythe has shown he may be readier to play than was thought, performing admirably in pass-rush drills, in particular.
+Forsythe played mostly in a two-point stance at Florida.
+The Seahawks will need to see how well he does in a three-point stance and in the running game, before deciding if he could be a factor this season.

 “He’s really developing,’’ Solari said.
 “He’s really working hard.
 And Duane has done a great job with his leadership, teaching him how to do things right.’’

-If Forsythe continues to develop, he could give the Seahawks that much more reason to decide they can worry about the future of their left tackle spot later, allowing them to play hardball with Brown now.
+If Forsythe continues to develop, he could give the Seahawks that much more reason to worry about the future of their left tackle spot later, allowing them to play hardball with Brown now.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.